Climbing’s weird huh? It puts things into a great place and also makes us feel horrible. I love that stuff.

 For a week and a half I’d rest one day and climb one day.
 Warm up on the same route and try the same moves on Bone Tomahawk.
 I’d make each try count and put in the same energy and intention, as it required.
 The good tries would play out as falling in the start or falling in the end.
 The end proved to be heinous when I was tired and never felt any easier using the small shakes I found.

 The last two holds became hateful.
-I fell off of them 3 times in one day.
+I fell off of them three times in one day.
 I was getting frustrated, but I knew it was only a matter of time.
 I kept thinking about some people that fall off the same moves on project and never even send!
 I loathed that thought and only wanted to make this thing happen.

 I rested 3 days.
 I returned after a rainstorm to a humid cave.
 The wall dried a bit and I warmed up.
 I felt awful in my emotions.
 A friend had died and nothing really mattered.
 I wanted to cry most of the day, but just kept my focus on the route as much as I could.
 I tried 3 times and fell at the first boulder problem.
 I threw fits, cursed and screamed.
 I just wanted to be done with the route at this point and was sick of the whole routine.
 I was tired of Lindsey having to put up with my obsession and I could tell things were starting to eat away at us.